simplay/ruby-exercises/tasks.md

 **e)** Write a ruby script that asks a user to enter some whitespace separated numbers.
 These numbers are used as an input of the function `#compute_average`.
 The resulting average value should be displayed to the user.
-Note: The user input is a string (i.e. the whitespace separated numbers).
-Transform them to an array of numbers using `String`'s the `split` method.

 **Bonus**: The program shouldn't terminate after its first run.
 It rather should ask the user whether or not he wants to continue.
 In case he wants to continue, repeat the program-flow, otherwise terminate the execution.